OISTE/repository/tmp/testcp.md

 Certification Authority, adhered to the OISTE Global Trust Model, in order to issue and manage certificates of a particular type.

-**This CP document discloses the stipulations related to “SSL Certificates”, intended to be issued to, and used by, Software Applications, such web servers, requiring a “Server Authentication” capability.
-The stipulations of this CP have been defined in compliance of the “Baseline Requirements for SSL Certificates” issued by the CA/Browser Forum, to which all CAs operating under the OISTE Global Trust Model with capability to issue SSL Certificates must commit**
+**This CP document discloses the stipulations related to “TLS Certificates”, intended to be issued to, and used by, Software Applications, such web servers, requiring a “Server Authentication” capability.
+The stipulations of this CP have been defined in compliance of the “Baseline Requirements for TLS Certificates” issued by the CA/Browser Forum, to which all CAs operating under the OISTE Global Trust Model with capability to issue TLS Certificates must commit**

 **About the OISTE Foundation**: The International Organization for Secure Electronic Transactions (“IOSET” or “OISTE”), a Swiss non-profit